 Taking legal steps to protect your IP in China is important, but you should also consider your cybersecurity.

-In September 2020 the Foreign Secretary also warned of Chinese global cyber attacks.
+In September 2020 the then Foreign Secretary also warned of Chinese global cyber attacks.
 More information on this and previous announcements can be found here.

 The UK opposes and defends against the targeted theft of UK knowledge assets and expertise.

 Asking yourself the following questions is a good way to start to address potential commercial risks: